Final Exams at the Law Library

 Leaving late?
 Please be sure to walk with a companion.
 Campus Safety reminds all students, faculty, and staff that officers are available 24 hours a day to escort individuals between campus locations; call extension 7777 (503-768-7777) for this service.

-A variety of study aids for a variety of classes are on reserve at the Library Desk, available for 3-hour checkout.
-Among your choices are items from the Nutshell series, Emanuel’s Outlines, Gilbert’s Law Summaries, Roadmap Law Course Outlines, the Understanding series (Understanding Civil Procedure, Understanding Remedies, etc.), the Concise Hornbook series, and the Examples and Explanations series.
+A variety of study aids for many classes are available for checkout.
+You’ll find most of them shelved by the soft seating across from the Library Desk.
+Among your choices are items from the Nutshell series, Emanuel’s Outlines, Gilbert’s Law Summaries, Roadmap Law Course Outlines, the Understanding series (Understanding Civil Procedure, Understanding Remedies, etc.), and the Concise Hornbook series.
+Examples & Explanations are on reserve at the Library Desk, available for 3-hour checkout.

 The exams database is located here.

 Remember, access is granted via your L&C Email username (everything before the @lclark.edu) and password.
-Only current Lewis & Clark Law students have access to past-years exams.
+Only current Lewis & Clark Law students have access to past exams.

 Forgot your password?
 No problem.